danpoland/pyramid-restful-framework/docs/views.rst

 The key advantage of using class-based views is that it allows you to reuse common behavior across many views.
 PRF supplies you with a few pre-constructed views that provide commonly used functionality.

-The `GenericAPIView` class allows you quickly compose an API without while keeping your code DRY through class configuration rather than redefining view logic every time you need it.
+The `GenericAPIView` class allows you quickly compose an API while keeping your code DRY through class configuration rather than redefining view logic every time you need it.

 **Examples**